RAJA-072/Figma--App-Design-Exam-Scheduling-App/README.md

 **Getting Started**

-* This Figma design serves as a reference for beginners to start with figma.
+* This Figma design serves as a reference for beginners to start with figma